 The primary body organ or seat of Vata Dosha is the colon and pelvic cavity.
 Hence, Vata Dosha is responsible for all eliminatory functions.
-Its aggravation leads to related health disorders such as Constipation, Menstrual and Menopausal Imbalances, Prolonged labor, Flatulence, Urinary Incontinence.
+Any disturbance in Vata Dosha leads to health disorders such as constipation, flatulence, urinary incontinence, menstrual pain and irregularities.

 - The respiratory system